fedorn/telebrain/Telegram/SourceFiles/ai/README.md

 1. Launch Telegram Desktop
 2. Navigate to the AI chat section
 3. Type your message and press Enter
-4. The AI will respond using OpenAI's GPT model with context from your current chat
+4. The AI will respond using LLM model with context from your current chat

 ## Implementation Details

 ### OpenAIClient Class

-The `OpenAIClient` class handles all OpenAI API interactions:
+The `OpenAIClient` class handles all OpenAI's Completions API interactions:

 ```cpp
 class OpenAIClient : public QObject {